glynawe/Vanilla/vanilla.md

     Literal = INTEGER | REAL | CHARACTER | STRING.

 INTEGER literals have the type `integer`.
+WORD literals has type `word`.
 BYTE literals have the type `byte`.
 REAL literals have the type `real`.
 STRING literals  are anonymous immutable variables of type `array of byte`.
 A string literal's array has an additional element at the end containing `'\0'`.

-BYTE literals are distinct from INTEGER literals.
-They are either integer literals with the suffix `X` or character literals in single quotes.
+BYTE, WORD and INTEGER literals are distinct.
+BYTE literals are either integer literals with the suffix `X` or character literals in single quotes.
 The range of BYTE literals is 0X to 255X.

-The range of decimal INTEGER literals is 0 to `maxint`.
-The range of hexadecimal, octal and binary INTEGER literals is 0 to 2<sup>`lenint`</sup>-1; two's-compliment encoding is ignored.
-This is useful when using integers to represent bit strings.
+The range of WORD literals is 0 to `maxword`.
+WORD literals are integer literals with the suffix `L`.

 # Lexical Elements